krother/training_and_teaching_methods/planning/goals.md

 **Learning goals are the Unit Tests of your lesson**

-Setting learning goals are a good first step during course preparation.
+## What are Learning Goals?

-You would start with the **syllabus**, which is simply a list of topics.
-A syllabus could contain the topic
+Often you start planning with a **syllabus**, which is simply a list of topics.
+For instance, your syllabus could contain the topic

     for loops

+This is not

 You could formulate this topic as an ideal final state: